RosanaFSS/Cybersecurity-Journey-WiCyS-Google-Cybersecurity-Professional-Certificate/Lab_1.md

 When installed, apt displays basic usage information when you run it.
 This includes the version information and a description of the tool:</p>

 <p>APT is already installed by default in the Linux Bash shell in this lab because this is a Debian-based system.
 APT is also the recommended package manager for Debian.
 If you’re using another distribution, a different package manager, such as YUM, may be available instead.</p>

+<pre><code>analyst@7aee503cf643:~$ apt
+apt 1.8.2.3 (amd64)
+Usage: apt [options] command

+apt is a commandline package manager and provides commands for searching and managing as well as querying information about packages.
+It provides the same functionality as the specialized APT tools, like apt-get and apt-cache, but enables options more suitable for interactive use by default.

+Most used commands:
+  list - list packages based on package names search - search in package descriptions show - show package details install - install packages reinstall - reinstall packages remove - remove packages autoremove - Remove automatically all unused packages update - update list of available packages upgrade - upgrade the system by installing/upgrading packages full-upgrade - upgrade the system by removing/installing/upgrading packages edit-sources - edit the source information file

+See apt(8) for more information about the available commands.
+Configuration options and syntax is detailed in apt.conf(5).
+Information about how to configure sources can be found in sources.list(5).
+Package and version choices can be expressed via apt_preferences(5).
+Security details are available in apt-secure(8).
+                                        This APT has Super Cow Powers. analyst@7aee503cf643:~$

+</code></pre>